akpark/4580-final/README.md

 3. **Run all cells** in order (Cell → Run All).

-The notebook imports functions from `simulation.py` and loads precomputed results from the `data/` directory.
-All visualizations and analysis will be generated automatically.
+The notebook imports functions from `simulation.py` and generates all visualizations and analysis.

-## Reproducing Results

-To regenerate all experimental results from scratch:

-1. Open `main_report.ipynb`
-2. Set `REGENERATE_DATA = True` in the configuration cell
-3. Run all cells

-**Note:** Full reproduction takes approximately 15-20 minutes due to long simulation runs (12,000 seconds simulated time per configuration, 5 replications each).
+**Note:** Full execution takes approximately 15-20 minutes due to long simulation runs (12,000 seconds simulated time per configuration, 5 replications each).

 ## Key Parameters